Boris Diaw: San Antonio Spurs (2012–2016)

 On June 15, 2014, Diaw won his first NBA championship after the Spurs defeated the Miami Heat 4–1 in the 2014 NBA Finals.
-He was inserted into the starting lineup beginning with Game 3, and he led all players in the series in total assists (29) and was second in total rebounds (43) behind teammate Tim Duncan (50).
+He was inserted into the starting lineup beginning with Game 3, in order to counter Miami's "small ball lineup".
+Known for his high basketball IQ, Diaw also increased offensive efficiency for the Spurs via his vision and passing game, while being more versatile on defense than Tiago Splitter^{,}.
+As a result, Diaw led all players in the series in total assists (29) and was second in total rebounds (43) behind teammate Tim Duncan (50).
 Diaw averaged 35 minutes per game in the Finals, an increase of over 10 minutes from the regular season.

 On July 15, 2014, Diaw re-signed with the Spurs to a reported three-year, $22 million contract.

 On August 1, 2015, Diaw played for Team Africa at the 2015 NBA Africa exhibition game.

 Utah Jazz (2016–2017)

 On July 8, 2016, Diaw was traded, along with a 2022 second-round pick and cash considerations, to the Utah Jazz in exchange for the rights to Olivier Hanlan.
 In early November 2016, Diaw missed eight games with a right leg contusion.
 On July 13, 2017, he was waived by the Jazz.